Miguel Rojas Preview, Player Props: Dodgers vs. Padres

 - The Padres pitching staff is 13th in the league with a collective 8.9 strikeouts per nine innings.

-- Padres pitchers combine to allow 157 home runs (1.1 per game), the sixth-fewest in baseball.

-- Avila (1-2 with a 2.19 ERA and 38 strikeouts in 37 2/3 innings pitched) makes the start for the Padres, his fifth of the season.

-- In his last time out on Wednesday against the Philadelphia Phillies, the righty threw 6 2/3 scoreless innings while surrendering two hits.
+- In his last appearance on Wednesday, the righty went four innings against the Philadelphia Phillies, giving up three earned runs while surrendering seven hits.

-- The 26-year-old has put up an ERA of 2.19, with 9.2 strikeouts per nine innings, in 10 games this season.
-Opponents have a .230 batting average against him.
+- The 32-year-old has a 2.99 ERA and 8.2 strikeouts per nine innings in 20 games this season, while allowing a batting average of .221 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.